guidefari/here_hugo/content/playlist/wake-up-go.md

 title: "Playlist: Wake Up and Go-Go!"
 date: 2022-05-25T02:55:04+02:00
 description: The get ready for work playlist.
 Words & Curation from Sindiso:)
+tldr: My wake up playlist is filled with a mixture of uplifting, awe inspiring and at its worst, a song that expresses my desperate need for connection; not only a connection to other human beings but also to the grand planner, the cosmical hand that placed us in our people’s paths.
 tags: [music, playlist, curated]
 ---

+### Stream on Spotify
 {{<spotify playlist 66Mk9RKupWr8x0Kc23q5f4>}}

-If you read that title and didn’t break out into the intro:

-**"Jitterbug, Jitterbug, jitterbug"**

-We cannot be friends!

-Even though the song talks about being a simp with a lack of boundaries, I cannot help it, anytime it plays, the infectious hook gets me in all sorts of a happy mood and I can deal with tasks at hand and in this case, lifing.

-My wake up playlist is filled with a mixture of uplifting, awe inspiring and at its worst, a song that expresses my desperate need for connection; not only a connection to other human beings but also to the grand planner, the cosmical hand that placed us in our people’s paths.
+---

-The roller coaster playlist works for me as I awake to my many, many emotions and recently I realised that in there is a mix of existential dread and I had to combat some of those feels by being mindful of the music that I listen to, especially in the morning.
-The beginning of the day can be the best time to get your mind right to tackle the day and people.
+**The roller coaster playlist works for me as I awake to my many, many emotions and recently I realised that in there is a mix of existential dread and I had to combat some of those feels by being mindful of the music that I listen to, especially in the morning.
+The beginning of the day can be the best time to get your mind right to tackle the day and people.**

 Now to breakdown the vibey tunes that get me right.

 ## Tinko Tinko – Obongjayar